The story you tell should come from within

 Preparing to give a big speech or interview?
-I have spent my career helping leaders with public speaking.
 When you take your ideas the public, you need a strong argument but you also need passion and emotion.
 The hope-based method will help you find a new and inspiring way to tell your story, leaving your audience inspired and intrigued.

 “Violence is the power of the state; imagination and non-violence the power of civil society.”

 — Rebecca Solnit